Ex.-Michigan Gov. Snyder charged in Flint water crisis

 “I’m sorry and I will fix it,” Snyder promised during his 2016 State of the State speech.

 Authorities counted at least 90 cases of Legionnaires’ disease in Genesee County, including 12 deaths.
-Some experts found there wasn’t enough chlorine in the water-treatment system to control legionella bacteria, which can trigger a severe form of pneumonia when spread through misting and cooling systems.
+Some experts found there was not enough chlorine in the water-treatment system to control legionella bacteria, which can trigger a severe form of pneumonia when spread through misting and cooling systems.

 The disaster made Flint a national symbol of government dereliction, with residents forced to line up for bottled water and parents fearing their children had suffered permanent harm.
 Lead can damage the brain and nervous system and cause learning and behavior problems.
 The crisis was highlighted as an example of environmental injustice and racism.